Showing posts with label brain health. Show all posts

 5. Avoid Caffeine and Heavy Meals Before Sleep:

-• Caffeine can interfere with sleep cycles, and heavy meals may cause discomfort, disrupting sleep.
+• Caffeine can interfere with sleep cycles, and heavy meals may cause discomfort that disrupts sleep.

 6. Exercise Regularly: